Torre Bissara: History

 A feature of the tower is, in addition to the normal sound of the hours and half-hours, also the ninth hour.
 This is a particular melody composed by Maestro Valtinoni (restored in 2005) is played seven minutes before noon and seven minutes before six p.m.
-The largest bell, in a tone of I, was created in 1663 by the foundry of Christopher Murari.
+The largest bell, in a tone of E, was created in 1663 by the foundry of Christopher Murari.